mycr0ft/sysml2py/README.md

 referencing a specific requirement or document.
 It has a mass attribute of 100 kg.
 It has a thrust attribute of 1000 N. These attributes are created and placed as a child of the part.
 Next, we recall the part value for thrust and add 199 N.
-Finally, we can dump the output from this class as grammar output and load it into the classtree function which takes the initial grammar and converts it into classes which correctly format the output.
+Finally, we can dump the output from this class.
 ```
-  from sysml2py.formatting import classtree
   from sysml2py import Attribute, Part

   import astropy.units as u